jeromequah/ExpenseTracker/README.md

 # ExpenseTracker &#128184; &#12363; &#12397;

-An interactive expense tracker made using ReactJS.
+A simple interactive expense tracker made using ReactJS.

 # Deployment &#128640;